-For all individual chapter 11 cases, a confirmation order will not be entered unless the debtor has filed, at least seven (7) days before the confirmation hearing, an Individual Chapter 11 Debtor's Certification Regarding Domestic Support Obligations (L.B.F.
-3020-1) in conformity with the requirements of 11 U.S.C. \$ 1129(a)(14).
+For all individual chapter 11 cases, a A confirmation order will not be entered unless, at least seven days before the confirmation hearing, the debtor has filed, at least seven (7) days before the confirmation hearing, an Individual Chapter 11 Debtor's Certification Regarding Domestic Support Obligations (L.B.F.
+3020-1) in conformity with the requirements of 11 U.S.C. § 1129(a)(14).